misiektoja/spotify_monitor/docs/configuration.md

 Scrobble health mode checks whether completed plays from the Spotify account represented by `SP_DC_COOKIE` appear on one Last.fm profile.
 It does not need a second Spotify account and it does not use Friend Activity.
 It needs:

+Spotify's six-month reauthorization requirement can disconnect Spotify Scrobbling.
+Last.fm currently warns about that disconnection only through a banner on its website and does not send an email alert.
+People who rarely visit the website can therefore continue listening without knowing that new scrobbles are not being saved.
+This mode provides independent console, email or webhook alerts once the configured evidence threshold confirms a likely gap.

 1. `TOKEN_SOURCE = "cookie"`
 2. `LASTFM_USERNAME` in `spotify_monitor.conf`
 3. `SP_DC_COOKIE` for the Spotify account whose plays should be checked